vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/kriyA/venkaTanAthaH/AhAra-niyamaH.md

 [12] Accept without hesitation,

 - foods with the saliva of one's father, teacher, and first older brother
-- Saliva in the sOmaa vessel during sOma yaagam
+- Saliva in the sOmA vessel during sOma yAgam
 - foods with husband's saliva for wife, if such food is contaminated with hair, worm, or thread, these may be removed properly and the food accepted
-- maaduLangaay, only during our Lord's muga vaaSa soorNam
+- mAduLangAy, only during our Lord's muga vASa soorNam
 - all prohibited foods during calamitous times
-- water, roots, ghee, milk, havis from yaaga, nimantraNam, guru's teachings, and medicine may be accepted even during fasting days.
+- water, roots, ghee, milk, havis from yAga, nimantraNam, guru's teachings, and medicine may be accepted even during fasting days.
 </details>